ioncer/learngit/readme.txt

 Git is a version control system.
-Git is free software distributed under the GPL git is hard git is an amazing thing :
+Git is free software distributed under the GPL git is hard git is an amazing thing git tracks changes